nathaniel1616/4-puppy-raffle-audit/audit-data/report.md

 ```javascript
  require(address(this).balance == uint256(totalFees), "PuppyRaffle: There are currently players active!");
 ```
-With this assertion , a malicious users can push forcily push eth into the contract using self destruct , this will raise the balance of the contract to be greater than the fees , breaking the protocol
+With this assertion , a malicious user can  forcily push eth into the contract using self destruct , this will raise the balance of the contract to be greater than the fees , breaking the `===` assertion.

 **Impact:**  The owner will be unable to withdraw the fees even after the raffle.